Alterra Mountain Company

 at Alterra Mountain Company

-Opened in January of 1940, Winter Park Resort is the oldest continuously operating resort in the United States.
-We are located just 67 miles north-west of Denver, which makes us the closest major ski resort to the city.
-Winter Park’s traditions are deeply rooted in railroad, logging, and the early exploration of Grand County and the local Fraser Valley.
+Opened in January of 1940, Winter Park Resort is the oldest continuously operating resort in the U.S., and located just 67 miles NW of Denver, is the closest major ski resort to the City.
+Owned by the City and County of Denver, and managed by Alterra Mountain Company/Winter Park Operations Corporation, Winter Park is part of the rich history and tradition of Denver mountain parks, and is also one of Intrawest’s premier destination resorts in North America.
+Winter Park’s traditions are deeply rooted in the railroad, logging, and the early exploration of Grand County and the local Fraser Valley.
 Our mission is to “create the best memories, again and again,” for our guests, our employees, our community, and our strategic partners.

-To mentor and coach participants in Competition Center programs in an enthusiastic and effective manner that helps the participants set and achieve goals in advanced skiing technique and competition and to inspire life-long enjoyment in sport.
+Will manage the class programs of the Competition Center training groups.
+Will organize and assist training staff, design and implement training plans, and will directly coach participants in an enthusiastic and effective manner that helps the participants set and achieve goals in advanced skiing technique and competition and to inspire life-long enjoyment in sport.

-- Set and maintain courses and closures following course specifications of the US Ski and Snowboard and FIS in events.
+- Set and maintain courses and closures, following course setting standards of the US Ski and Snowboard and FIS.

 - Have high standards for safety in all training environments.

 - Assure that all facilities and equipment are properly maintained and stored.

 - Video and conduct video analysis sessions with participants on a regular basis.

 - Conduct athlete goal setting meetings at the start of the year, review throughout the season, and at the end of the season.